 Making changes without a guaranteed issue period

-For most people, changing your Medigap plan will mean your application will go through the medical underwriting process.
+For most people, changing your Medigap plan means your application will go through the medical underwriting process.
 This includes reviewing your medical history and assessing risk factors.
-As a result, you could have to pay more for a policy or could be denied coverage for a pre-existing condition.
+As a result, you could pay more for a policy or be denied coverage for a preexisting condition.

-For example, without guaranteed issue rights, an application for Humana Medigap can be denied on the spot for conditions such as heart disease, dementia or uncontrolled diabetes.
+For example, without guaranteed issue rights, an application for Humana Medigap can be denied on the spot if you have conditions such as heart disease, dementia or uncontrolled diabetes.

 Making changes with a guaranteed issue period

 If you change your Medigap plan during a guaranteed issue period, the insurance company won’t consider your age or medical condition.
-Making changes during a guaranteed issue period gives you better protection from high prices, and it gives you more freedom to select the coverage you want.
+Making changes during a guaranteed issue period means you're less likely to pay high prices, and it gives you more freedom to select the coverage you want.